 At present, it is premature to provide a definitive assessment; however, we are actively evaluating the situation.
 Our primary objective is to finalize and expedite the launch of the satellite.
 Naturally, as with any company, we must continually assess our processes and endeavors.
 Our perspective is that the external circumstances have regrettably been adverse, both the pandemic and supply-chain issues, introducing a multitude of challenges for the industry as a whole.

-The rescheduling in question will not have an impact on Ovzon’s current commercial activities, nor the ongoing delivery of Ovzon SATCOM-as-a-Service supporting customers around the world.
+The rescheduling in question does not have an impact on Ovzon’s current commercial activities, nor the ongoing delivery of Ovzon SATCOM-as-a-Service supporting customers around the world.
 The operational and commercial model for Ovzon 3 remains solid and unaffected.

 We have successfully secured leased capacity, and our satellite network possesses the flexibility necessary to accommodate significant contracts on short notice, which serves as a distinct competitive advantage for us.